Pizzeria Bianco: History

-The restaurant was originally opened by Chris Bianco in 1987 in a grocery store which is now AJ's Euro-Market & Deli located in central Phoenix.
+The restaurant was originally opened by Chris Bianco in 1987, in a grocery store which is now AJ's Euro-Market & Deli located in central Phoenix.
 He moved locations once before Pizzeria Bianco found its home in downtown's Heritage Square in 1996.

 Bianco was born in the Bronx, and grew up in Ossining, New York.
 He had asthma as a child, forcing him to stay inside, where he watched his aunt cook.
 At age 13 he began working at a local pizzeria.
-In 1985 he won two plane tickets anywhere in the United States and, on a whim, chose to go to Phoenix.
+In 1985, he won two plane tickets anywhere in the United States and, on a whim, chose to go to Phoenix.
 When he got there, he felt connected to the place, and stayed.
 He began making mozzarella in his apartment and selling it to Italian restaurants.
-Later, Guy Coscos, a specialty grocer in Phoenix offered him the opportunity to make and sell pizzas in the corner of his store.
+Later, Guy Coscos, a specialty grocer in Phoenix, offered him the opportunity to make and sell pizzas in the corner of his store.
 Bianco's pizza was popular and he realized he could make pizza for a living.
 He went to Italy in 1993 to improve his pizzamaking.
 In 1994, he returned to open Pizzeria Bianco at Town & Country Shopping Center in Phoenix.
 In 1996, the restaurant moved to 623 East Adams Street, the historic site of Baird Machine Shop in Heritage Square.
 Bianco also operates Bar Bianco, located next door to the pizzeria in Heritage Square, and Pane Bianco, located in Midtown Phoenix.

 Bianco cites Alice Waters, Suzanne Goin at Lucques, Mark Ladner at Del Posto, and Mario Batali as chefs who have inspired him.

 Pizza

 Bianco described his pizza to Ed Levine in The New York Times, “There’s no mystery to my pizza.
 Sicilian oregano, organic flour, San Marzano tomatoes, purified water, mozzarella I learned to make at Mike’s Deli in the Bronx, sea salt, fresh yeast cake, and a little bit of yesterday’s dough.
 In the end great pizza, like anything else, is all about balance.
 It’s that simple.”

 The menu is short, generally consisting of two appetizers, three salads, and six pizzas.
 Pizzeria Bianco uses a wood-burning oven.
 Since opening, Chris Bianco has made nearly every pizza himself, sometimes making 250 a night.
 He and his staff make the mozzarella fresh each morning.
 Bianco's dough is made by hand, and ideally he lets it ferment for 18 hours.
 The herbs are from a garden beside the restaurant.
 The vegetables are from the local farmer's market.
-In January 2010, Bianco announced that he was taking some time away from pizza making for health reasons (the wood oven and flour in the air was aggravating his asthma).
+In January 2010, Bianco announced that he was taking some time away from pizza making for health reasons (the wood oven and flour in the air were aggravating his asthma).
 However, Chris Bianco's brother Marco will continue to make the dough and for the time being Horacio Hernandez, Bianco's assistant for 15 years, will cook the pizzas.